Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Methodology

-\textbf{Engagement with safety tools}: Participants were asked to indicate if they had ever used seven types of online safety features on social media platforms.
+\textbf{Engagement with safety tools}: Drawing on recent survey work examining uptake of online safety technology \citep{bright2024understanding}, participants were asked to indicate if they had ever used seven types of online safety features on social media platforms.
 These were: Disabled location sharing on a device; Disabled airdrop and/or Bluetooth on a device; Made profile/account/page private; Limited who can contact you (for example so you cannot receive messages from people you don't know); Limited who can engage with your contents (for example who can like or comment on your posts); Limited who can tag/mention you in images/posts/tweets; Limited how people can find your profile (for example controlling whether people can find your profile by linking with email or phone, through a search engine or by appearing in suggested people lists) (Yes/No for all).